-He was born outside Venice and abandoned his seminary education in the city for a married woman.
+He was born outside Venice and abandoned his seminary education for a married woman in the city.
 He became friends with Casanova, wrote poetry, and embarked on a lifetime of serial affairs, partying, gambling, and drinking.
-Eventually his excesses—and his blasphemy in the eyes of the Inquisition—got him banished from the city, but his ability for self-promotion, perhaps dishonestly, landed him on his feet in Dresden, where he worked for a successful librettist.
-When Da Ponte arrived in Vienna in 1781, he still had never written a libretto himself, however, and yet a year or so later, Emperor Joseph named him court librettist.
+Eventually, his excesses—and his blasphemy in the eyes of the Inquisition—got him banished from the city.
+Still, his ability for self-promotion, perhaps dishonestly, landed him on his feet in Dresden, where he worked for a successful librettist.
+When Da Ponte arrived in Vienna in 1781, he still had never written a libretto himself.
+Yet a year or so later, Emperor Joseph named him court librettist.
 His philandering didn't stop with his new job, even leading to the loss of most of his teeth after Da Ponte stole the beloved of a doctor who later prescribed him an oral solution with nitric acid in it.

 When Mozart approached Da Ponte with Beaumarchais' play, Da Ponte had written just four librettos, including one for Salieri that was such a failure, Salieri swore to never work with Da Ponte again.
 Thankfully for opera lovers, Mozart made his own decision.